 This basically means that somewhere in the world there are people that work behind closed doors fraudulently promoting other peoples products and services for a fee.

 Since the definition is fairly broad, this means that the fraudulent activity can take place on almost any platform although the most popular ones are Facebook and Instagram.
-It doesn’t matter if the group is selling Facebook likes of Twitter followers, they’re all classed as click farms.
+It doesn’t matter if the group is selling Facebook likes or farm traffic, they’re all classed as click farms.

 To many people, click farms sound very mysterious in what they are and how they work.
 But in reality, click farms are often very low tech and basic.
 These farms can take many shapes and sizes from a simple 1 man setup to a huge warehouse full of thousands of phones and computers.